CleasbyCode/pdvzip/README.md

 **Dimensions:**

 The following dimension size limits are specific to **pdvzip** and not necessarily the extact hosting site's size limits.
+These dimension size limits are for compatibility reasons, allowing it to work with all the above listed platforms.

 **PNG-32** (Truecolour with alpha [6])
 **PNG-24** (Truecolour [2])